DerekSetter/Markov-Chromosomes/README.md

 # Markov-Chromosomes
-The supporting information pertaining to the paper "Hookups and Breakups: Markov models for karyotype evolution" by Derek Setter
+The supporting information pertaining to the paper "Breakups and Hookups: Markov models for karyotype evolution" by Derek Setter

 chromosome_simulation_code_soft_limit.py: contains the simulation code and auxiliary functions for the analysis.